 Like salmon, the young of this species must grow up in saltwater; when they’re larger they must return upstream to freshwater to reproduce.
 Human alterations to river flow, like dams, impede their migration and have caused population declines.
 If, by hatching time, a gravid (egg-laden) female has not traveled downstream to the salty Gulf of Mexico estuaries, then her tiny hatchlings must finish the journey, drifting downstream with the current until they reach salty water.
 They have only a few days to reach salty water before they die.

 Before dams and other flow-control systems were implemented, this species was common in the Ohio and Mississippi river systems, abundant enough that until the 1930s it was sold commercially for people to eat and use as bait.
-In Louisiana, it’s still a popular bait for catching catfish.
+Some Missourians remember stories shared by oldtimers, who told of being able to stick willow branches into the river and pull them out loaded with Ohio shrimp, which could be used as bait.
+In Louisiana, the Ohio shrimp is still a popular bait for catching catfish.

 Like other migratory animals, this species influences the ecology — eating and being eaten — in all the regions it travels through.
 It requires healthy wetlands and estuaries along the Gulf of Mexico as well as natural water flow that allows its migrations to occur.